statisticianinstilettos/Hackathon-Assets/Google Agent Demo/ADK_workshop.md

 In this demo you will learn how to demo features:

 1. **Build an AI Agents with Google's (ADK)
-2. **Use the [Opik ADK integration](https://www.comet.com/docs/opik/tracing/integrations/adk) to log Agent traces
+2. **Use the [Opik ADK integration](https://www.comet.com/docs/opik/tracing/integrations/adk) to log Agent traces.

+To track your ADK agent’s activity, use OpikTracer.
+This tracker records everything your agent does and saves it to Opik.

 ## Setup